Diagnosing Thermalization via Participation Ratio in Disordered Bosonic Chains: Thermalization in the IAA model

+The left panel of Figure \ref{fig:pis_eth} display the occupation probabilities at the central site of the chain for all eigenstates of the IAA model, averaged over 40 disorder realizations.
+Across all system sizes, within the energy interval $0 \leq E/N$, the probability of finding zero bosons at the central site is dominant, and the probability of higher occupation numbers decreases monotonically with particle number.
+Near $E/N\approx 0.6$, the occupation probabilities resemble a distribution characteristic of a completely mixed (infinite-temperature) state, $\rho_\text{mix}=\mathbf{1}=\sum_\mathbf{n} |\mathbf{n}\rangle\langle \mathbf{n}|$, for which the occupation probabilities in the central site are solely determined by the number of configurations with $i$ bosons $P_i^{(\text{mix})}=D_{i}/\sum_{i'=0}^N D_{i'}$, these occupation probabilities are indicated by diamond symbols in the Figure~\ref{fig:pis_eth}.

+In the energy range $-1\leq E/N\leq 1$, which was shown to be chaotic in Fig. \ref{fig:r_promedio}, the eigenstate-to-eigenstate dispersion of the occupation probabilities is relatively small and decreases with increasing system size.
+This trend provides early evidence for thermalization in this energy regime.
+Towards the upper edge of the spectrum, left panel of Fig. \ref{fig:pis_eth} shows a marked increase in dispersion, consistent with the transition to a regular regime and the onset of many-body localization, as also indicated in Fig. \ref{fig:r_promedio}.

+The small dispersion of observables in the model's eigenstates at low-energies --and their increased variability in the high-energy, regular region-- is more evident in the entanglement entropy $\braket{S_{M/2}}$ and the number of bosons at the central site, $\braket{n_{M/2}}$, shown in panels (a) and (b) of Fig.\ref{fig:pis_eth}, respectively.
+These panels display averages over 40 disorder realizations, covering all eigenstates.

-Figure \ref{fig:n1_s1_pr} illustrates the behavior of the average over 40 realizations of $\braket{n_1}$ for all eigenstates.
-It can be seen that eigenstates with energies lower than $E/N \lesssim 0.6$ satisfy the Eigenstate Thermalization Hypothesis (ETH): the average occupation exhibits a smooth dependence on $E/N$, with minimal dispersion for energies below $E/N \lesssim 0.6$.
-Additionally, the same figure displays the average entanglement entropy of the first site, $\braket{S_1}$, as a function of the average energy of each eigenstate.
-Similar to the occupation of first site, this observable presents a smooth behavior for energies below $E/N \lesssim 0.6$, whereas in the larger energy (regular) region, the dispersion is more pronounced across all dimensions.
+For both the entanglement entropy and the number of bosons, it is evident that eigenstates with energies below approximately $E/N \lesssim 0.8$ satisfy the Eigenstate Thermalization Hypothesis (ETH).
+In this energy range, the disorder averaged observables exhibit a smooth dependence on $E/N$, with minimal dispersion.
+In contrast, in the higher-energy (regular) region, the dispersion becomes significantly more pronounced across all dimensions.